 Mr Jaiswal then decided to learn by doing, even sleeping in the office.
 He flew to New Zealand, the United States, Singapore, India and other countries to find partners.
 Finally, in November, they successfully created the Yomee Prototype.

-“The most sad thing is that different stakeholders seek delivery but for start-ups, finding the right talent is the biggest challenge,” he said.
+“For start-ups, finding the right talent is the biggest challenge,” he said.
 As long as the concept is good, raising funds is not too difficult.
 However, entrepreneurs need to report back to their backers about the difficulties encountered, the progress of the manufacturing, and the date of delivery.

 After all the hardships, Mr Jaiswal flew to New Zealand again.
 “In response to environmental protection concerns, Yomee’s pod is made from natural, fully decomposable materials and is produced in New Zealand.”
 The country’s yoghurts are famous and meet US Food and Drug Administration standards.